ansys/pyfluent/doc/source/api/core/solver/events.rst

 =============

 An instance of ``EventsManager`` exists as an active ``events_manager`` property in each solution-mode session object.
-It allows to register client callback with server side events.
-Whenever event occurs, the registered callback is triggered with session id and event info passed as arguments to callback.
-It is useful in solution monitoring and updating graphics during run time.
+It allows for registering the client callback with server-side events.
+Whenever an event occurs, the registered callback is triggered with session ID and event information passed as arguments to the callback.
+It is useful in solution monitoring and updating graphics during runtime.

 Supported events are:
 ``CalculationsEndedEvent, CalculationsStartedEvent, CaseReadEvent, DataReadEvent, InitializedEvent, IterationEndedEvent, ProgressEvent, TimestepEndedEvent``

-Following code will trigger callback at end of every iteration.
+The following code triggers a callback at the end of every iteration.

 .. code-block:: python